-With more than 163,000 members, the American Chemical Society (ACS) is the world’s largest scientific society and one of the world’s leading sources of authoritative scientific information.
-A nonprofit organization, chartered by Congress, ACS is at the forefront of the evolving worldwide chemical enterprise and the premier professional home for chemists, chemical engineers and related professions around the globe.
+With membership of over 151,000, the American Chemical Society (ACS) is one of the world’s largest scientific organizations and one of the world’s leading sources of authoritative scientific information.
+A nonprofit organization, chartered by Congress, ACS is at the forefront of the evolving worldwide chemistry enterprise and the premier professional home for chemists, chemical engineers and related professions around the globe.
 We strive to be a force for good.

 Our Mission and Vision